Narrowing a Topic

 - Note in a research notebook provocative questions that arise in class lecture or discussion, topics in your textbook that appear ripe for further exploration, or issues that come up in your conversations with classmates.

 - Use prewriting strategies such as brainstorming, clustering, or free writing to generate topics.
+See more on these techniques in Prewriting Strategies.

 - The Internet is also a useful resource, although you must take care to evaluate Internet sources for reliability.
+See Evaluating Websites for more details.

 Now that you have decided on a topic, narrow your focus.